inspire-eu-validation/data-ad/ad-as/README.md

-# Conformance class: Application schema, Addresses (DRAFT)
+# Conformance class: Application schema, Addresses Simple (DRAFT)

 Conformance class for the requirements associated with the application schema.